AuroraLantean/internet_computer_dip721_nft_container/README.md

 - npm run d9: approveDip721, setApprovalForAllDip721

 - npm run d12 : call a NodeJs script to invoke minting
-- npm run d11 : call a NodeJs script to invoke minting ... although this will return error message, but when you call this again, it will show both NFT totalSupply and your NFT balance have increased by 1...

 Conclusion1: dfinity does not have good or updated support for Rust code, so it cannot auto generate DID files, which are required to generate JavaScript interface files for NodeJs script.
 That is causing minting from NodeJs difficult.